 An improved credit rating could help you later on if, for example, you need a mortgage to get on the property ladder, or you need to take out a personal loan to buy a car or make any other major purchase.

-These types of cards are often called ‘credit builder cards’ and designed primarily to provide a solution for those with a low credit score, through either mismanaging their finances in the past, or through having a limited credit history.
+These types of cards are often called ‘credit builder cards’ and are designed primarily to provide a solution for those with a low credit score, through either mismanaging their finances in the past, or through having a limited credit history.

 What to watch out for